longf2011/MemoryModulePP_VMP/README.md

 # MemoryModulePP_VMP

 MemoryModulePP_VMP is developed based on MemoryModulePP.
 Add VMProtect support test.
-VMProtect v3.6.0 Options->Memory Protection nead set No.
+VMProtect v3.6.0 Options->Memory Protection need set No.

 MemoryModulePP, used to load a DLL from memory.
 MemoryModulePP is compatible with Win32 API and supports exception handling.